Zeyu-Li/Unity-Tutorial-2D/README.md

 Debug.Log() // logs to Unity console
 ```

 is your friend.

-Also organize your scenes by naming them or using empties as folders (+1 organization).
-Now, it is time to pick, 2D or 3D.
-(As a beginner, start with 2D)
+Being organized in Unity is a must, especially for big projects.
+Have organized folder will help a ton, in addition, using empties as folders within scene is *+1 organization*.